manaschaturvedi/TeamTechTitans-Katas2024/SoftwareSystems/data-acquisition.md

-# Data Acquisition for Fish Watch
+# Data Acquisition for Fishy Watch

-***Data Acquisition*** is the process of collecting data from hardware devices such as sensors, cameras, and other monitoring equipment within the Fish Watch system.
+***Data Acquisition*** is the process of collecting data from hardware devices such as sensors, cameras, and other monitoring equipment within the Fishy Watch system.
 It involves data ingestion, preprocessing, transformation, and storage to enable real-time monitoring and analysis of fish farm conditions.

 ## Component Details